60+ Family-Friendly Things to Do in Northwest Arkansas

 Ponca

-46. The Elk Education Center details the introduction of Rocky Mountain elk to the Ozarks, houses an exhibit focusing on elk ecology, and has trails, picnic tables, covered pavilion and a gift shop.
+46. The Elk Education Center details the introduction of Rocky Mountain elk to the Ozarks, houses an exhibit on elk ecology, has trails, picnic tables, a covered pavilion and a gift shop.

 Pottsville

-47. Potts Inn Museum is a preserved stagecoach station on the Butterfield Overland Mail Route with circa-1850 antebellum home, five log structures, gazebo, hat and clothing collections, antique farm equipment, and a new dress up trunk area for children.
+47. Potts Inn Museum preserves a mid-1800s stagecoach station along the Butterfield Overland Mail Route, and features a circa-1850 antebellum home, five log structures, a gazebo, period furnishings, hat and clothing collections, antique farm equipment and a children’s dress-up area.

 Prairie Grove

-48. Prairie Grove Battlefield State Park is one of America’s most intact Civil War battlefields.
-It has a one-mile battlefield trail, five-mile driving tour, museum, exhibits, tours and programs.
-Arkansas’s largest battle re-enactment takes place her biennially on even-even-numbers years the first weekend of December.
+48. Prairie Grove Battlefield State Park, one of America’s most intact Civil War battlefields, includes a one-mile battlefield trail, a five-mile driving tour, a museum, exhibits, tours and programs.
+Arkansas’ largest battle re-enactment takes place here biennially on even-numbered years the first weekend of December.

 Rogers

-51. Hobbs State Park-Conservation Area is a 12,054-acre natural park with limited development, a visitor center with interactive exhibits, wildlife viewing area, educational activities and hiking trails.
+52. Hobbs State Park-Conservation Area is a 12,054-acre natural park full of hiking and mountain biking trails, primitive camping and a visitor center with interactive exhibits, wildlife viewing area and educational activities.

-53. War Eagle Cavern on Beaver Lake contains unusual domes, rimstone dams, underground stream and waterfalls on a one-hour guided tour, plus gemstone panning, a Lost in the Woods Maze, unique shopping, picnic sites and play areas.
+54. War Eagle Cavern on Beaver Lake offers a one-hour guided cave tour along an underground stream, plus gemstone panning, a maze, unique shopping and play and picnic areas.

 Russellville

-54. Lake Dardanelle State Park facilities include campgrounds, swim beach, barrier-free playground, state-of-the-art fishing tournament weigh-in pavilion, a lakeside visitor center with four aquariums focusing on the local waterways, and interpretive exhibits.
+56. Lake Dardanelle State Park facilities include campgrounds, a swim beach, a barrier-free playground, a state-of-the-art fishing tournament weigh-in pavilion, a lakeside visitor center with four aquariums focusing on the local waterways, and interpretive exhibits.

 Siloam Springs

-55. Siloam Springs Kayak Park on the scenic Illinois rover has rapids running about 700 feet in Class II and III difficulty along with an ADA designed riverbank, climbing boulder, picnic area, accessible walking trails and rain garden.
+57. Siloam Springs Kayak Park on the scenic Illinois river has rapids running about 700 feet in Class II and III difficulty along with an ADA-designed riverbank, climbing boulders, picnic area, accessible walking trails and rain garden.

 Springdale and Van Buren

-56. The Arkansas and Missouri Railroad runs between Springdale and Van Buren for a scenic excursion train expedition through the foothills of the Ozark Boston Mountains that goes through tunnels and over trestles.
+58. The Arkansas and Missouri Railroad runs scenic train excursions between Springdale and Van Buren, winding through tunnels and over trestles in the foothills of the Boston Mountains

 Springdale

-59. Shiloh Museum of Ozark History is nestled in a park-like, two-acre wooded setting and offers free admission to exhibits, programs, a museum store and historic buildings.
+61. Shiloh Museum of Ozark History, nestled in a park-like, two-acre wooded setting, offers free admission to exhibits, historic buildings and programs focused on everyday Ozark life.

 Sulphur Springs

-60. Old Spanish Treasure Cave offered guided tours of this cavern filled with fascinating legends of hidden treasure buried by Spanish Conquistadors.
+62. Old Spanish Treasure Cave offers guided tours of this cavern filled with fascinating legends of hidden treasure buried by Spanish Conquistadors.

 West Fork

-61. Devil’s Den State Park has about 2,500 unspoiled acres adjoining the Ozark National Forest between Winslow and West Fork perfect for hiking, backpacking, equestrian and mountain bike trails, and RV and tent camping.
-Plus, it has a crevice area, swimming pool, nature programs, cabins and interpretive programs.
+64. Devil’s Den State Park has about 2,500 unspoiled acres adjoining the Ozark National Forest between Winslow and West Fork, perfect for hiking, backpacking, equestrian and mountain bike trails, and RV and tent camping.
+Plus, it has a swimming pool, nature programs, cabins and interpretive programs.